View MapView Map

 7Connemara

-Plan a walk through Connemara to Derrigimlagh, the vast and stark landscape makes for a truly memorable day out.
-The highlight of the 5km long Derrigimlagh Loop Walk is the white beacon, marking the site of the end of the first non-stop flight across the Atlantic.
+Go beyond Connemara on a walk of the 5km long Derrigimlagh Loop and reach the white beacon which marks the end point of the first non-stop flight across the Atlantic.

-Make time for the charming village of Roundstone and climb to the top of Diamond Hill, it’s a challenging hike but well worth it for the incredible view at the summit.
+Before you move on to your next stop, make time for the charming village of Roundstone and climb to the top of Diamond Hill.
+It’s a challenging hike but well worth it for the incredible view at the summit.

 8The Burren

-Explore the amazing moonscape of karst limestone in The Burren in County Clare, which has been earmarked as a World Heritage Site.
-Take time to walk along the cracked limestone pavements that stretch over 250km and wonder at the dramatic rock formations.
-Find megalithic tombs older than Egypt’s pyramids and discover its unique ecosystem with native Irish plants and alpine flowers.
+Explore the amazing moonscape of karst limestone in The Burren in Clare, which has been earmarked as a World Heritage Site.
+Take time to walk along the cracked limestone pavements that stretch over 250km and admire the dramatic rock formations.
+Find megalithic tombs older than Egypt’s pyramids and discover its unique ecosystem, from native Irish plants to alpine flowers.

 9Dingle Peninsula

-A hub of literary and creative culture, Dingle in County Kerry is a beautiful place to spend some time on your short break.
-Stroll around its narrow streets and check out the epic pubs, spirited live sessions and colourful festivals.
-Visit the long-deserted cottages on the Blasket Islands, take in dramatic views from Slea Head, and savour the world-renowned seafood.
+A hub of literary and creative culture, Daingean Uí Chús (Dingle) in Kerry is a beautiful place to spend some time on your short break.
+Stroll around its narrow streets and check out the traditional pubs, spirited live sessions and festivals.
+Visit the long-deserted cottages on An Blascaod Mór (the Blasket Islands), take in dramatic views from Ceann Sléibhe (Slea Head) and try the area's great seafood.

 Cyclists at Slea Head in Dingle, County Kerry